rkakadia/cli/Documentation/cli-installation-scenarios.md

 * Support for specifying the version
 * Support for specfying the installation location
 * Support specifying whether the debug package needs to be downloaded
+* Automatically add the install to $PATH unless --no-path/-NoPath is present

 ### Local installation